Get in touch

 ✔ In a Phase 1 clinical trial in late-stage cancer patients, evexomostat significantly improved insulin sensitivity in patients with insulin resistance.

-✔ The mechanism of action of evexomostat (MetAP2 inhibition) has been clinically shown to help improve patients’ insulin sensitivity and provide anti-tumor activity.
+✔ The mechanism of action of evexomostat (MetAP2 inhibition) has been clinically shown to help improve patients’ insulin sensitivity and also provide anti-tumor activity.

 ✔ In animal models of breast cancer with the PIK3CA gene mutation, evexomostat combined with either Truqap or Piqray worked synergistically to shrink tumors.